edgelesssys/constellation/README.md

 Using the CLI requires the user to make authorized API calls to the CSP API.
 See the [docs](https://constellation-docs.edgeless.systems/6c320851-bdd2-41d5-bf10-e27427398692/#/getting-started/install?id=cloud-credentials) for configuration.

-## Deploying a locally compiled coordinator binary
+## Deploying a locally compiled bootstrapper binary

-By default, `constellation create ...` will spawn cloud provider instances with a pre-baked coordinator binary.
+By default, `constellation create ...` will spawn cloud provider instances with a pre-baked bootstrapper binary.
-For testing, you can use the constellation debug daemon (debugd) to upload your local coordinator binary to running instances and to obtain SSH access.
+For testing, you can use the constellation debug daemon (debugd) to upload your local bootstrapper binary to running instances and to obtain SSH access.
 [Follow this introduction on how to install and setup `cdbg`](debugd/README.md)

 ## Development Guides